dalhaan/dj-migrator/README.md

 ## design

 My goal for this project was to create an intermediary track and playlist format that I can convert to and from.
 This way I can cut down on the amount of conversions I need to create.
 If I were to convert each format to another directly, the more formats I want to support, the amount of extra conversions I need to make increases expontentially.
-Where if I only have to convert each format to the intermediary format and back, the amount of extra conversions I need to make increases linearly.
+Where if I only have to convert each format to the intermediary format and back, the amount of extra conversions I need to make only increases linearly.

-If I were to migrate to each directly: n * (n-1)
+If I were to migrate to each directly, the number of connections I need to make = n * (n-1)

 ![alt text](https://chart.googleapis.com/chart?cht=gv&chl=digraph{subgraph{SeratoA;RekordBoxA;VDJA;TracktorA}subgraph{SeratoB;RekordBoxB;VDJB;TracktorB}SeratoA->{RekordBoxB;VDJB;TracktorB}RekordBoxA->{SeratoB;VDJB;TracktorB}VDJA->{SeratoB;RekordBoxB;TracktorB}TracktorA->{RekordBoxB;VDJB;SeratoB}})

-If I were to migrate to an intermediary format: n * 2
+If I were to migrate to an intermediary format, the number of connections I need to make = n * 2

 ![alt text](https://chart.googleapis.com/chart?cht=gv&chl=digraph{subgraph{label=%22From%22;SeratoA;RekordBoxA;VDJA;TracktorA}Intermediary;subgraph{SeratoB;RekordBoxB;VDJB;TracktorB}{SeratoA;VDJA;TracktorA;RekordBoxA}-%3EIntermediary;Intermediary-%3E{SeratoB;RekordBoxB;TracktorB;VDJB}}})